cedar-policy/rfcs/text/0052-reserved-namespaces.md

 ```

 This primarily applies to entity types names.
-In the case where an entity type isn't qualified with a namespace, the leading identifier is just the entity type, so we would forbid an unqualified type `__User`.
+In the case where an entity type isn't qualified with a namespace, the leading identifier is just the entity type, so we would forbid an unqualified type `__cedar`.
 It also applies anywhere else namespaces may appear, including the top-level `namespace` element in a schema file, qualified references to common types in a schema file, and extension function names in policies.

 It also applies where a standalone identifier is expected.